 But thinking about how I handled it in hindsight, it was the best possible outcome.
 I was able to feel what was going on, then take action by carefully balancing both the feminine and masculine aspects of me.

 This example may not be the ultimate perspective on masculine and feminine qualities that we all have, but I want it to help remind you to start checking in with yourself to make sure that you are considering alternatives to the way you typically respond to the world.
-Our automatic reactions are what sit in the background of our mind at all times, waiting to be let out when we are triggered by some life event.
+Our automatic reactions are what sit in the background of our minds at all times, waiting to be let out when we are triggered by some life event.

 But there really are feminine and masculine aspects of behavior that we access when we are responding to the world.
-And our awareness of which one we choose at the time will help us determine the outcome of many situations, and help us to shape our lives so that they are more fulfilling and more rich.
+And our awareness of which one we choose at the time will help us determine the outcome of many situations, and help us to shape our lives so that they are more fulfilling and richer.

 This leads me back to what I said earlier about flexibility.
 When you are flexible enough to access both, you will have more choices and more options.
 Let’s talk about some real-world scenarios that having access to either one or both sides can help us create the future we want.